ahmerds/node-auth-server/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://opensource.org/licenses/MIT) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details

 ## Notes

-If you'll like to see any feature added, raise an issue.
+If you'll like to see any feature added, Feel free to raise an issue.